yijiyap/hr-recruitment-system/microservices/simple/cv_parser2/README.md

 # Resume Parser Algorithm Deep Dive

 For the technical curious, this section will dive into the OpenResume parser algorithm and walks through the 4 steps on how it works.
-(Note that the algorithm is designed to parse single column resume in English language)

 ## Step 1.
 Read the text items from a PDF file